aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 He grinned as he sipped his drink.

 "What?
 You're begging me for this thing, I grant it to you, and now you have nothing to say?
-You weren't just fucking with me, were you?"
+You weren't just fucking around with me, were you?"

+[//]: # (EDITED TO HERE)

 He swallowed.
 "Well, No. I just never expected you to actually accept."